-Lets shift gears and look at training process and tools.
+Let's shift gears and look at training process and tools.
 To enhance the chances for a successful training event, there are elements that help create "conditions" conducive to learning.
-Conditions include measuring the Effectiveness of Training and acquiring or developing training materials (workbooks, web-based courses and tests).
+Conditions include measuring the Effectiveness of Training and acquiring or developing training materials (workbooks, web-based courses, and tests).
 Conditions conducive to learning include:

-Structured Training Materials (consistent message regardless of instructor)

-Content based on identified Learning Objectives (Objectives tested)

-- Effectiveness of Learning (Metrics for evaluations & testing) - > A Climate for Learning Group Size - Controlled Observation/Performance Evaluations - > Opportunity for Experimentation (Analysis of their own Performance, self-learning) - Training Curriculum (OQ, Safety, Compliance, Technical, etc.) - Consistent Testing (pre and post exams)
+- > Structured Training Materials (consistent message regardless of instructor) - > Content-based on identified Learning Objectives (Objectives tested) - ➤ The effectiveness of Learning (Metrics for evaluations & testing) - ➤ A Climate for Learning Group Size - Controlled Observation/Performance Evaluations Opportunity for Experimentation (Analysis of their own Performance, self-learning)